Esthetician applying masque to client. Continuing education esthetician.

 Esthetician Continuing Education: Why You Need It + Where To Find It

-Last updated on October 14th, 2024 at 10:27 am
+Last updated on December 5th, 2024 at 02:31 pm

 I’m embarrassed to admit this, but I went years without learning any new treatments or modalities.
 However, I was recently inspired by projects I worked on to take some esthetician continuing education courses.